rust-lang/rfcs/text/0000-futures.md

 ### Waking up

-If a future can not be directly fulfilled during execution and returns `Pending`, it needs a way to later on inform the executor that it needs to get polled again to make progress.
+If a future cannot be directly fulfilled during execution and returns `Pending`, it needs a way to later on inform the executor that it needs to get polled again to make progress.